GSA-TTS/identity-site/_pages/partners/learn.md

 For identity verified accounts at the NIST 800-63 IAL2 level, we ask users to upload a photograph of their state-issued ID and we verify that information against Department of Motor Vehicles (DMV) records.
 As a fallback we can also leverage address verification by mail.
 Users must also provide their phone numbers and SSN, which are validated against their known phone bill for accuracy.

 To improve proofing coverage, we plan on expanding our use of data sources to include government data sources not available through traditional commercial data sources as we are a trusted federal entity.
-Likewise, we plan on integrating with in-person proofing services offered by the USPS.

 ## Death check